Prizes

 Annelise Thimme Article Prize

-The Central European History Society (CEHS) solicits nominations for the biennial Annelise Thimme Article Prize.
+The Central European History Society (CEHS) is now soliciting nominations for the biennial Annelise Thimme Article Prize.
 This prize recognizes the best English-language article or essay on Central European history written by a North American scholar.
-This year’s competition is for works published in 2021 or 2022.
-Nominations can be made by authors, editors, presses, or third parties.
+This year’s competition is open to articles published in 2023 or 2024.
+Nominations may be made by authors, editors, presses, or third parties.

-The prize committee will consider journal articles as well as individual essays from anthologies or collections.
-Articles and essays published outside North America are eligible, but reprinted essays are not.
+The prize committee will consider journal articles as well as individual essays from anthologies or collections (with an imprint date of 2023 or 2024).
+Articles and essays published outside North America are eligible, but reprinted essays, including translations, are not.
 “Central European history” is understood to include all German-speaking countries as well as areas previously included within the Habsburg monarchy.
+Note, however, that articles with a focus on the period after 1945 in Eastern Europe will need to engage with “German” and/or “Austrian” questions in order to be considered “Central European” (rather than Eastern European).

-To nominate an article or essay, please send an email to ThimmePrize@centraleuropeanhistory.org that a) states the full publication information for the article/essay and b) to which is attached a PDF of the published version of the article/essay.
-All nominations and submissions must be received by June 15, 2023.
+To nominate an article or essay, please send an email to: ThimmePrize@centraleuropeanhistory.org that a) provides the full publication information for the article/essay in question and b) includes the published version of the article/essay as a PDF attachment.
+All nominations and submissions must be received by June 15, 2025.

-Questions about the prize may be sent to ThimmePrize@centraleuropeanhistory.org.
-The winning article will be announced in December 2023 and formally recognized during the Society’s annual business meeting, to be held in conjunction with the AHA’s 2024 meeting in San Francicso.
+All questions concerning the prize should be sent to ThimmePrize@centraleuropeanhistory.org.
+The winning article will be announced in December 2025 and formally recognized during the Society’s annual business meeting, which will be held in conjunction with the AHA’s 2026 meeting in Chicago.